pyranid/pyranid/README.md

 ### Multi-threaded Transactions

 Internally, Database manages a threadlocal stack of [`Transaction`](https://javadoc.pyranid.com/com/pyranid/Transaction.html) instances to simplify single-threaded usage.
 Should you need to share the same transaction across multiple threads, use the [`Database::participate`](https://javadoc.pyranid.com/com/pyranid/Database.html#participate(com.pyranid.Transaction,com.pyranid.TransactionalOperation)) API.

+Transactions are scoped to the `DataSource` instance that created them.
+A second `Database` built with the same `DataSource` instance can participate in the transaction; a `Database` built with a different `DataSource` fails fast instead of silently joining the wrong connection.

 On Java 21+, a clean way to do this is with a virtual-thread executor: